 On the right pane, uncheck the box next to the Show snap layouts when I hover over a window’s maximize button option.

-Disable or Enable Snap Assist Flyout feature using Registry
+If Snap Layouts not working on Windows 11, then you can Enable Snap Assist Flyout feature using Registry

 Open Registry Editor and navigate to the following key: